SenseNet/sncom-resources/_docs/oauth.md

 }
 ```

-New users are created under the domain above separated into organizational units named by the provider.
+New users are created under the domain above separated into organizationaprl units named by the provider.

 ## OAuth providers
 A sensenet OAuth provider is a small plugin that is designed to verify a token using a particular service.
 Out of the box we offer the following OAuth provider for sensenet: